MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/hstring.md

 A handle to a Windows Runtime string.

 ## copy_to_abi function
-Copies from a **hstring** object to a handle to a Windows Runtime string.
+Copies to a handle to a Windows Runtime string from a **hstring** object.

 ### Syntax
 ```cppwinrt